Craving a sunny beach vacation? Head to Fort Myers! No matter what time of year you visit Fort Myers it’s a good time!

 10. Eat Fresh Local Seafood

 There are a ton of amazing restaurants in Fort Myers, but always ask what their daily seafood is.
-If you are visiting during scallop season (the last Saturday in June til September 24) definitely order the scallops.
+If you are visiting during the scallop season (the last Saturday in June till September 24) definitely order the scallops.
 If you miss scallop season you might be lucky enough to visit during the Stonecrabs season, October 15 – May 15.